tsmp-falcon-platform/ci-bundle-utils/bundleutilspkg/src/bundleutilspkg/data/configs/README.md

 - [Substitutions](#substitutions)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+The transformation from exported bundle to a more sanitized form uses transformation instructions.

 The process is executed in the following order: